What’s on offer: Wines from Darling to Hermanus, all at Judd’s Local

-Before ordering our feast, we visited a nearby shop to buy alcohol and peanuts (you can also bring your own).
-We sat sipping cold beers in the sunshine, indulged in conversation.
-A DJ was playing deep house in the background.
-On the table next to us, were some American travelers, who were already tucking into a plate of marinated beef.
-‘This is incredible, dude.
-It’s so addictive’ I heard them announce, through satisfied mouths full of meat.
-Rather than wiping their meat-covered hands on a serviette, they placed their greasy thumb prints in a journal – something to remember their Mzoli’s experience by.
+Before ordering our feast, we visit a nearby shop to buy alcohol and peanuts (you can also bring your own, Mzoli’s does not sell alcohol).
+We sit sipping cold beers in the sunshine, indulging in conversation.
+A DJ is playing deep house in the background.
+At the table next to us are some American tourists, who are already tucking into a plate of marinated beef.
+“This is incredible, dude.
+It’s so addictive,” I hear them announce, through a mouthful of meat.

-By 15:00, Mzoli’s was heaving with people.
-Locals, tourists, businessmen and, well, everyone, mingled in the same space (there were literally hundreds spilling out onto the streets).
-At Mzoli’s, it’s not only the meat that stands out, but also the young, fashionable crowd.
-We’re talking bright, African colours, funky hair styles and sexy designer labels.
+At Mzoli’s it’s not only the meat that stands out, but also the young, fashionable crowd in their bright, designer threads colours and funky hairstyles.
 It’s a crowd full of life, that knows how to party and can throw some serious moves on the dance floor.
 Mzoli’s vision was that all races could hang out in the same space and you certainly find yourself talking to people with whom you wouldn’t normally interact.
 It’s a crowd that can’t help but make you smile.

 NY115 | Gugulethu | Cape Town | +27 (0)21 638 1355

 Discover more tshisa nyama joints around Cape Town.

 Prefer to do the braaing yourself?
 Check out these braai spots around Mother City.